Family therapist was inspired by her roots.

 So, I started perusing other therapist’s websites to inspire my vision and ignite my creativity.
 Somehow, by the grace of the universe, I stumbled onto MyShrink.com.
 I spent at least an hour reading through the articles and found myself swept away in a whirlpool of ideas.
-I was so touched by Suzanne’s sense of humor and vision that I sent an email to her that very afternoon expressing my gratitude and admiration.
+I was so touched by Susan’s sense of humor and vision that I sent an email to her that very afternoon expressing my gratitude and admiration.

 Well, expressing gratitude can work wonders, and what we put out to others will often return to us many times over.
-In the very next email Suzanne invited me to contribute to her vision, and I am so very honored to do so now.
+In the very next email Susan invited me to contribute to her vision, and I am so very honored to do so now.
 My impulse to create a website has been fulfilled by contributing to MyShrink.
 I can only marvel at the timing and serendipity of the unfolding of this space.

 My journey into the field of psychotherapy began when I was fifteen years old.
 I had always been a nurturing and responsible child who read constantly.
 However, at fifteen my parents decided to divorce and my mother thought it would be wise to find a safe outlet for me to process my feelings and thoughts.
 She sent me to a therapist.

 This was one of the best decisions that she could have made, and I flourished from having the experience of a safe and confidential environment in which to discuss my life.
 Looking back, I can say that it was the relationship I had with this therapist that made all the difference.
 Fifteen years later, there are times when I can still hear her voice in my head!